shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 Please check the logs!

 # Benchmarking <a name="benchmark"></a>
-In Shogun we use [google-benchmark](https://github.com/google/benchmark) library to test the performance of the modules in the library.
+In Shogun we use the [google-benchmark](https://github.com/google/benchmark) library to test the performance of the modules in the library.
-In order to compile and run the benchmarks set the `BUILD_BENCHMARKS` cmake flags to true, i.e. run the cmake command with `-DBUILD_BENCHMARKS=ON` flag.
+To compile and run the benchmarks set the `BUILD_BENCHMARKS` cmake flags to true, i.e. run the cmake command with `-DBUILD_BENCHMARKS=ON` flag.

-To run all the benchmakrs simply run:
+To run all the benchmarks simply run:

     ctest -L benchmark